 Timestamps & Captions

-Return word-level alignment from generateSpeech and convert it into SRT or WebVTT captions.
+Return word-level timestamps from generateSpeech and convert them into SRT or WebVTT captions.

-Pass timestamps: true to generateSpeech or generateConversation to get word-level alignment alongside the audio.
-Feed the result to timestampsToCaptions for an SRT or WebVTT caption file — no extra API calls required when the provider returns alignment natively.
+Pass timestamps: true to generateSpeech or generateConversation to get word-level timestamps alongside the audio.
+Feed the result to timestampsToCaptions for an SRT or WebVTT caption file — no extra API calls required when the provider returns timestamps natively.

 Quick Start